 - Council's corporate website

 - Your Say Inner West home page

 - Vinyl footpath stickers located across town centres in the Inner West providing a QR code to Your Say Inner West and map

 - Email contact with community groups

 - Direct email to Local Democracy Groups

 - Council's social media

 - Direct email to Your Say Inner West subscribers, past participants, and Multicultural network

-- Direct email to community group convenors from stage 1, including tailored summaries with content specific to the issues they had raised previously and how they were related to the final recommendations.
+- Direct email to community group convenors, including tailored summaries with content specific to the issues they had raised previously and how they were related to the final recommendations.

-Engagement Outcomes

-Who did we hear from?
+Engagement Outcomes Who did we hear from?

 The project page was viewed by 319 people with 25 providing direct feedback.
 Overall, there were over 170 individual downloads across 4 documents, 23 video views and 104 map views.
-There were six responses provided via email.
+6 email responses were also received.
 A total of 31 people and organisations responded to the public exhibition.